The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 It is known as one of America’s most scenic drives thanks to the 360 degree views that stretch for hundreds of miles.

-The road is one-way only as there are no guardrails or markers, just steep drop offs on either side.
+The road is one-way only as there are no guard rails or markers, just steep drop offs on the cliff face on either side.

 Visitors will also find dinosaur fossils and footprints that date all the way back to the Cretaceous Period.

-If you’re ready to explore this narrow one-way scenic road and see unmatched Colorado views, then keep reading.
+If you’re ready to explore this narrow one-way scenic drive and see unmatched Colorado views, then keep reading.

 In this post: